 Jollof rice is a dish popular not only in Nigeria but in several other West-African countries, such as Senegal or Gambia, Ghana or Sierra Leone.
 The main idea of the dish is the same in all of these countries but, of course, every country has its own version of it.

-According to Wikipedia “the name Jollof derives from the name of the Wolof people, though in Senegal and Gambia the dish is referred to in Wolof as theibou dienne or benachin.
-In French-speaking areas, it is called riz au gras.”
+According to Wikipedia (the link opens in a new tab), โthe name Jollof derives from the name of the Wolof people, though in Senegal and Gambia, the dish is referred to in Wolof as their diene or benching.
+In French-speaking areas, it is called riz au gras.โ

-Despite the different names this dish is to be found everywhere in the region and through the many African people living outside Africa, the jollof rice has become one of the best-known African dishes outside the continent.
-No wonder, it is utterly delicious and so easy to make.
+Despite the different names, this dish is found everywhere in the region.
+Thanks to the many African people living outside Africa, jollof rice has become one of the best-known African dishes outside the continent.
+No wonder it is utterly delicious and so easy to make.

 Ingredients